bcgov/design-research-guide/docs/activities/interviews.md

 You will need to prepare a script with the different questions you want to ask and estimate how long you think the interview will last.
 When writing your interview script, here are some helpful tips:

 - Have clear roles and responsibilities for everyone.
-Each member participating in user research will have specific roles and responsibilities.
+Each member participating in design research will have specific roles and responsibilities.
 - Explain why you are doing the interview.
 Introduce yourself and the team prior to starting the interview, explain the purpose of the interview, and what you plan to do with the insights that are collected.
 - Ask unbiased questions.
 Avoid leading questions.
 A good interviewer will focus on what the participant wants to express rather than leading, imposing or implying certain views onto the interviewee.
 - Use the script as a guide.
 Having a script should only be used to help guide the conversation when necessary.
 A guide can help you cover all the areas necessary within the limited amount of time you have with the participant.